Beneficiary Services For Retirement Accounts

 If the decedent names his or her spouse as the primary beneficiary, the surviving spouse has the option of rolling over the retirement account into an IRA or a retirement plan.
 The spouse may then defer withdrawals from the account until age 70½, when all taxpayers must begin to withdraw a required minimum distribution (RMD) annually.
 Nonspousal beneficiaries may spread distributions over a five-year period or they may open a “beneficiary IRA” and take minimum distributions over a lifetime.

 Our retirement services attorneys examine the situation and advise beneficiaries on the best methods to preserve retirement accounts and defer tax consequences given the circumstances.
 We assist with all aspects of retirement accounts for the benefit of beneficiaries:

 - Retitling and rolling over of accounts for surviving spouses

 - Multibeneficiary distribution

 - Creditor protection

 - Strategic withdrawal planning

-The experienced San Jose and Danville lawyers of Temmerman, Cilley & Kohlmann, LLP, offer advanced estate planning that considers the tax and creditor consequences of retirement accounts for beneficiaries.
+The experienced San Jose and Danville lawyers of Temmerman, Cilley, Kohlmann & Norcia, LLP., offer advanced estate planning that considers the tax and creditor consequences of retirement accounts for beneficiaries.
 We also provide beneficiary representation for inherited retirement accounts.
-Our San Jose estate and Danville attorneys are available to consult with clients at our offices at 2502 Stevens Creek Boulevard, San Jose, CA 95128 and 140 Town and Country Drive, Suite A, Danville, CA 94526 — or at any other convenient location.
-Call our San Jose or Danville offices at 408-780-1912 or contact Temmerman, Cilley & Kohlmann, LLP, online today.
+Our San Jose estate and Danville attorneys are available to consult with clients at our offices at 2502 Stevens Creek Boulevard, San Jose, CA 95128 and 40 Oak Court Danville, CA 94526 — or at any other convenient location.
+Call our San Jose or Danville offices at 408-780-1912 or contact Temmerman, Cilley, Kohlmann & Norcia, LLP., online today.